CruGlobal/give-web/README.md

         email: 'email@example.com'
     };
     ```
+- `show-cover-fees` - true if you want to show the checkbox that allows donors to cover processing fees, otherwise leave the attribute off.
 - `on-order-completed` - an Angular expression that is executed when the order was submitted successfully - *Optional* -  provides 2 variables:
   - `$event.$window` - Provides access to the browser's global `window` object.
 This allows you to call a custom callback function like `onOrderCompleted` in the example.
   - `$event.purchase` - contains the order's details that are loaded for the thank you page